TheQuengineer/ddsanalytics/README.md

 - **case_study_info** Contains all the background information important for understanding the purpose of the study.
-  + `DDSAnalyticsReport.pdf` A Presentation file that communicates the findings of the project in a clear, concise and scientific manner..

   + `CaseStudy02Updated.docx` The list of requirements that the study must contain upon submission.